Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: RandAugment-based Pseudo Anomaly Generation

-The whole procedure of RandAugmented CutPaste (RACP) is illustrated in Figure \ref{fig:data_strategy}.
-More generated abnormal samples by RandAugmented CutPaste are shown in Figure \ref{fig:aug_images}.
+The whole procedure of RandAugment-based Pseudo Anomaly Generation (RPAG) is illustrated in Figure \ref{fig:data_strategy}.
+More generated abnormal samples by RPAG are shown in Figure \ref{fig:aug_images}.

-The advantage of RACP is that learning on generated samples to recognize irregularities can generalize well on unseen anomalies.
-The limitation is that RACP is still not a perfect imitation of real anomalies.
+The advantage of RPAG is that learning from generated samples to recognize irregularities can generalize well to unseen anomalies.
+The limitation is that RPAG is still not a perfect imitation of real anomalies.

+\textbf{Effect of RandAugment-based Pseudo Anomaly Generation.} To show the effectiveness of RandAugment-based Pseudo Anomaly Generation, we show experimental results with or without RPAG in Table \ref{tab:ablation_data_strategy}.
+It can be found that our method can effectively improve the detection performance even if only five anomalies per category are used.
+Under the setting of five anomalies, the results can be improved by 0.3\%, 0.3\%, and 1.0\% for image-level AUROC, pixel-level AUROC, and PRO, respectively.
+Under the setting of ten anomalies, the results can be improved by 0.5\%, 0.3\%, and 0.7\% for image-level AUROC, pixel-level AUROC, and PRO, respectively.